The following bylaws contain changes approved by the CDSS Membership in September 2021.

 - to terminate individual membership (see Article 1.5) or group affiliation (see Article 9.1(c));

-- to set the time and place of meetings of the membership (see Articles 2.1-2.3) and Board (see Articles 3.4 and 3.5) and the frequency of Executive Committee meetings (see Article 3.15(f));
+- to set the time and place of meetings of the membership (see Articles 2.1-2.3) and Board (see Articles 3.4 and 3.5) and the frequency of Executive Committee meetings (see Article 3.14(e));

-- to concur in renomination of an incumbent officer who has completed two consecutive terms (see Article 4.3);
+- to concur in renomination of an incumbent officer (see Article 4.3);

 - to appoint the Executive Director of the Society who serves at the pleasure of the Board;